+Evidence suggests that narcissists genuinely believe that they are more attractive, intelligent, creative, and better in a myriad of ways than available evidence can support (see citations in first paragraph).
+While it might be human nature to self-enhance to some degree, narcissistic self-enhancement appears to be insensitive to context such as social-appropriateness cues (Morf et al., 2011).
+For example, a documented moderator of the tendency to self-enhance is the level of accountability associated with one’s ratings (i.e., individuals are less likely to self-enhance if they think they will later have to justify or defend their self-ratings; Sedikides, Herbst, Hardin, & Dardis, 2002).
+Narcissists, however, appear to flout modesty norms, and continue to self-enhance in certain domains (e.g., attractiveness), even when they know they will later be held accountable for their ratings (Collins & Stukas, 2008).
+Moreover, narcissists will continue to exaggerate their abilities even when doing so alienates those around them.
+As a case in point, individuals high in narcissism have been shown to take credit for group successes, even when it means depriving other group members of their fair share of credit (Campbell, Reeder, Sedikides, & Elliot, 2000).

-Evidence from self-insight indices suggests that narcissists genuinely believe that they are more attractive, intelligent, creative, and better in a myriad of ways than available evidence can support (see citations in first paragraph).
-In addition, narcissists’ positive illusions are relatively consistent and seemingly immune to disconfirming evidence.
+In addition, narcissists’ positive illusions extend beyond normal boundaries, because they are seemingly immune to disconfirming evidence.
 For example, Robins and John (1997) performed a study where participants were asked to rate their performance after a leaderless group discussion.
-As expected, participants’ self-ratings were generally higher than trained raters’, but the interesting part was that when asked to view a video of their performance, individuals low in narcissism decreased their ratings to more accurately reflect observer-ratings, whereas individuals high in narcissism further increased their self-ratings to magnify the disconnect between their self-ratings and those of trained raters.
+As expected, participants’ self-ratings were generally higher than trained raters’, but the interesting part was that when asked to view a video of their performance, individuals low in narcissism decreased their ratings to more closely reflect observer-ratings, whereas individuals high in narcissism further increased their self-ratings to magnify the disconnect between their self-ratings and those of trained raters.
 The authors suggested that narcissists literally cannot see themselves as others see them because they are “blinded by their need for self-worth” (Robins & John, 1997, p.
 42).
 Based on this evidence, we predict that narcissism will be positively related to self-enhancement.

 Hypothesis 1: Narcissism will have a positive relationship with self-enhancement.